tobeva/tobeva.com/content/about/current/czi/_index.md

 up_label: "Current Clients"
 ---

-We've been contracted by [The Chan Zuckerberg Initiative](https://chanzuckerberg.com/) to improve the rendering behavior and performance of [Napari](https://napari.org/), a multi-dimensional image viewer for Python.
+I'm working on a contract for [The Chan Zuckerberg Initiative](https://chanzuckerberg.com/) to improve the rendering behavior and performance of [Napari](https://napari.org/), a multi-dimensional image viewer for Python.

 ![Napari Screenshot](napari.jpg)

-Because the project is open source you can see some of our work here:
+Because the project is open source you can see some of the work here:

 * [Performance Backgrounder and Philosophy](https://napari.org/docs/explanations/performance.html)
 * [Render System Design](https://napari.org/docs/explanations/rendering.html)